 NOTICE: This article contains a guide for upgrading Linux package-based Enterprise Agent deployments.
-For appliance-related upgrading information, head over to an article dedicated to upgrading Ubuntu 14.04 Trusty Tahr-based appliances instead.
+For appliance-related upgrading information, see Upgrading Ubuntu 14.04 Trusty Tahr-Based Appliances instead.

 The ThousandEyes Enterprise Agent support policy for Ubuntu-based Linux package Enterprise Agents is based on Ubuntu Long-Term Support maintenance updates and our Enterprise Agent support lifecycle policy.
 Ubuntu version 14.04 LTS (a.k.a.
 “Trusty Tahr”) will reach the end of support on 2019-04-30 and end of life on 2019-06-30.